 The Korean People's Army is established

-The North soon fell under the influence of the Soviet Union whilst the South relied on the support of the Americans.
+North Korea soon fell under the influence of the Soviet Union, whilst the south relied on the support of the Americans.
 The Korean People's Army (KPA) was established in North Korea in February 1948, from Korean communist guerrillas who had previously served with the Chinese People's Liberation Army, but were 'advised' by Soviet personnel.
-By mid-1950 the KPA was composed of ten infantry divisions plus other units totalling some 223,000 men.
+By mid-1950 the KPA was made up of ten infantry divisions plus other units totalling some 223,000 men.

 Invasion of South Korea

-On 25 June 1950 the KPA invaded South Korea and rapidly advanced southwards trapping South Korean and American troops in a small perimeter around the port of Pusan.
-The United Nations was quick to respond and immediately encouraged its members to support the South.
-Many countries sent in troops, including the United States, Great Britain, Australia, Canada, India, New Zealand and South Africa.
+On 25 June 1950 the KPA invaded South Korea and rapidly advanced southwards, trapping South Korean and American troops in a small perimeter around the port of Pusan.
+The United Nations was quick to respond and immediately encouraged its members to support South Korea.
+Many countries sent in troops to support the south, including the United States, Great Britain, Australia, Canada, India, New Zealand and South Africa.

 Landings at Inchon

-The United Nations commander General MacArthur ordered an amphibious landing at Inchon, a port halfway up the Korea peninsula.
-His forces were able to drive the KPA back into the North and up to the Yalu River, the border between China and North Korea.
+The United Nations commander General MacArthur ordered an amphibious landing at Inchon, a port halfway up the Korean Peninsula.
+His forces were able to drive the KPA back northwards and up to the Yalu River, the border between China and North Korea.

 Entry of China